Are you struggling to keep track of your direct mail campaigns? Even worse, are you wasting money on undeliverable mail? You’re not alone.

-What type of data does an IMB contain?
+What type of data does an intelligent mail barcode contain?

 There are 31 pieces of postal data stored in those 65 vertical bars, which enable efficient sorting and routing by automated equipment.
-It acts as a key to communicate to high speed sorting machines both who is sending the mailer and where it is going.
+It acts as a key to communicating to high-speed sorting machines both who is sending the mailer and where it is going.
 The data includes:

 - The identity of the mailer

 - Any automation discounts the mail qualifies for